 On 25 January 2021, the Company has entered into a definitive share purchase agreement to sell its minority investment of 8% in OSLabs Pte.
 Ltd. to its related company, Affle Global Pte.
 Ltd. ("AGPL") for a total consideration of US\$2,857,000 with an option to purchase the minority investment back from AGPL at a premium of 5% after 1 year or 10% after 2 years subject to any approvals that may be required.
 Management has assessed such sale of minority investment to be in the nature of conditional sale and has continued to recognise the investment in the Company's books and accounted the consideration sum received from AGPL as borrowings.
 The borrowings are designated to be measured at fair value through profit or loss on initial recognition in mitigation of a measurement inconsistency that arises from measuring the investment in OSLabs Pte.
 Ltd. at fair value through profit or loss.
+As at 31 March 2021, the fair value of the borrowing amounted to US\$3,000,000 (Note 16).

-At the end of the financial year, the investment has been remeasured to US\$7,183,000.
-The gain arising on fair valuation of the investment of US\$4,326,000 has been recognised in profit or loss.
+At the end of the previous financial year, the investment had been remeasured to US\$7,183,000.
+The gain arising on fair valuation of the investment of US\$4,326,000 was recognised in profit or loss.